 Maplewood Farm was closed for a number of weeks beginning in mid-March due to the outbreak of the novel coronavirus.
-It reopened, however, on July 13th, 2020.
+It reopened, however, in mid-July 13 of 2020.

 As of the attraction’s reopening, a number of new procedures are in place.
 For example, guests have to reserve the times of their visits in advance by phone.
 At least initially, there are no milking demonstrations and no bird seed for sale.
 Also, visits are limited to just one hour.

 For the most up-to-date information about the status of the venue see the Maplewood Farm website.

 For a list of other closed Lower Mainland venues click COVID-19 in Metro Vancouver.

 Years ago Maplewood Farm was a real dairy on the North Shore, but now it is an educational centre and petting zoo that features dozens of animals and birds including pigs, goats, sheep, rabbits, a miniature donkey, chickens, ducks, geese, horses and cows.
 It’s kind of like a petting zoo, but more.

 Maplewood Farm is an exceptional place for very little people, plus their parents, grandparents and friends.
 It’s always fun seeing how little kids interact with animals.

 Maplewood Farm is located at 405 Seymour River Place in North Vancouver not far from the Iron Workers Memorial Bridge.

 Click Getting to Maplewood Farm for directions on how to get there.